-- value of \$5.96 for options granted on May 10, 2017; \$4.22 for options granted on May 5, 2016; and \$6.12 for options granted on April 10, 2015.
-For information on the assumptions used to calculate the value of the stock option awards, refer to Note 13 Stock-Based Compensation to our consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017, as filed with the SEC on February 28, 2018. - (3) Reflects annual cash incentive payments.
-For a description of these incentive awards, see the section titled "Compensation Discussion and Analysis Elements of Executive Compensation" under the heading "Annual Cash Incentives."
-As detailed therein, Mr. Hudson's annual cash incentive payment was pro-rated based on his promotion to Interim CFO effective March 21, 2017 and to Senior Vice President and CFO effective October 24, 2017. - (4) Reflects the actuarial increase in the present value of NEO benefits under all pension plans, including our supplemental pension plans, determined using interest rate and mortality rate assumptions consistent with those used in our financial statements, and includes amounts which the NEO may not currently be entitled to receive because such amounts are not vested.
-The present value of the benefits for Ms. Sherman and Mr. Miceli, the only NEOs that are participants in the Company's pension plan, increased by \$58,551 and \$15,030, respectively, in 2017.
-Earnings on deferred compensation are not reflected in this column because the return on earnings is calculated in the same manner and at the same rate as earnings on externally managed investments of employees participating in the tax-qualified 401(k) savings plan, and dividends on our common stock are paid at the same rate as dividends paid to stockholders. - (5)All other compensation in fiscal year 2017 includes the following aggregate perquisites and other items:
+- (a) No amount of Ms. Sherman's annual cash incentive payment for the year ended December 31, 2018 was deferred into the 401(k) Plan during 2019 as she had reached the maximum limit prior to receiving the cash payout. - (b) No amount of Mr. Fines's annual cash incentive payment for the year ended December 31, 2018 was deferred into the 401(k) Plan and he was not eligible for Savings Restoration Plan participation in 2018. - (5) Reflects the actuarial increase in the present value of NEO benefits under all pension plans, including our supplemental pension plans, determined using interest rate and mortality rate assumptions consistent with those used in our financial statements, and includes amounts which the NEO may not currently be entitled to receive because such amounts are not vested.
+The present value of the benefits for Ms. Sherman, the only NEO that participates in the Company's pension plan, decreased by \$36,343 in 2018.
+Earnings on deferred compensation are not reflected in this column because the return on earnings is calculated in the same manner and at the same rate as earnings or losses on externally managed investments of employees participating in the 401(k) Plan, and dividends on our common stock are paid at the same rate as dividends paid to stockholders. - (6) All other compensation in fiscal year 2018 includes the following aggregate perquisites and other items: